 You can get letter stamps and have them practice or write the letter out big and have them stamp along the lines to form the letter.
 Bonus points if your stamps are words with a matching sound to the letter you are practicing.
 Placing a stamp on a page can be a great way to practie some Fine Motor Skills as well.
 This is a great idea for visual learners.

 7. Play Dough

 It helps to have the letters written out big for this one.
 Get to rolling some play-dough snakes and lay them onto the letter lines to create the letter.
 Don’t forget to practice your kiddo’s name with this as well.
-Makes it even more personal.
+It makes it even more personal.
 Check out How to Play with Play Dough on Youtube!
 This is special for kinesthetic learners.